Mario730/bobdauber/static/posts/winking/index.md

   height: 15
   depth: 1
 year: 2023
-cover_image: images/cover/img_1089-edited-.jpg
+cover_image: images/cover/img_1082-edited-.jpg
 images:
   - images/img_1082-edited-.jpg
   - images/img_1089-edited-.jpg
-description: The features are suspended from the top of the sculpture with fishing line.
-Here's looking at you. kid.
+description: A mischievous nod to Picasso, or perhaps Lauren Bacall.
+The features are suspended from the top of the sculpture with fishing line.
+"If you want me, all you have to do is whistle.
+You know how to whistle, don't you Steve?
+You just put your lips together and blow."
 price: 900
 ---